Nonlinear Invariant Risk Minimization: A Causal Approach: Introduction

 To address this problem, a natural idea is to identify which features of the training data present domain-varying spurious correlations with labels and which features describe true correlations of interest that are stable across domains.
-In the example above, the former are the features describing the context (e.g., pastures and deserts), whilst the latter are the features describing animals (e.g., animal shape).
-By exploiting the varying degrees of spurious correlation naturally present in training data collected from multiple environments one can try to identify stable features and build invariant predictors.
+In the example above, the former are the features describing the context (e.g., pastures and deserts), whilst the latter are the features describing the animals (e.g., animal shape).
+By exploiting the varying degrees of spurious correlation naturally present in training data collected from multiple environments, one can try to identify stable features and build invariant predictors.
 Invariant risk minimization (IRM) seeks to find data representations \citep{arjovsky2019invariant} or features \citep{RojSchTurPet18} for which the optimal predictor is invariant across all environments.
 The general formulation of IRM is a challenging bi-leveled optimization problem, and theoretical guarantees require constraining both data representations and classifiers to be linear \citep[Theorem 9]{arjovsky2019invariant}, or considering the special case of feature selection \citep[Theorem 4]{RojSchTurPet18}. \citet{ahuja2020invariant} study the problem from the perspective of game theory, with an approach termed invariant risk minimization games (IRMG).
-They show that the set of Nash equilibria for a proposed game are equivalent to the set of invariant predictors for any finite number of environments, even with nonlinear data representations and nonlinear classifiers.
+They show that the set of Nash equilibria for a proposed game is equivalent to the set of invariant predictors for any finite number of environments, even with nonlinear data representations and nonlinear classifiers.
 However, these theoretical results in the nonlinear setting only guarantee that one can learn invariant predictors from training environments, but do not guarantee that the learned invariant predictors can generalize well across all environments including unseen testing environments.
-In other words, the generalization of IRMG is still limited to the linear case.